afahim/eslint-plugin-underscore-lodash-compatibility/docs/rules/no-uncommon-functions.md

-# Ensures that methods being used are available in both underscore and lodash. (no-uncommon-methods)
+# Disallow functions uncommon between underscore and lodash. (no-uncommon-functions)

 While similar in purpose, underscore and lodash don't have the exact same functions.